IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 `bundle exec kitchen verify`

-If all works well, you should see the tests past as you can see in green:
+If all works well, you should see the tests pass as you can see in green:

 ![alt text](/kitchen_verify.png "bundle exec kitchen verify")